pvillamil/pgxcli/docs/docs/guides/features.md

 - **Loading Spinner:** A visual spinner indicator that displays during query execution, letting you know your query is running.
 - **Orca Banner:** A colorful ASCII orca banner with gradient styling on startup.
 - **Issue Reporting:** A clickable link in the status bar to easily report issues on GitHub.
+- **Text Clamping:** Long query inputs are elegantly clamped to prevent rendering issues in your terminal.

 ---